circonus/docs/content/circonus/on-premises/installation/installation.md

 ##### `stratcon` Attributes

 node_ids
-: (required) Uniquely identifies each Stratcon host.
-Every host assigned to the stratcon role must have an entry.
+: (required) An object mapping hostnames to UUIDs, uniquely identifying each Stratcon host.
+Every host assigned to the stratcon role must have its own UUID.

 fq_backlog
 : (optional) Sets the FQ client backlog parameter.
 This is the number of